jensarps/IDBWrapper/README.md

 put(/*Object*/ dataObj, /*Function?*/onSuccess, /*Function?*/onError)
 ```

-'dataObj' is the Object to store. 'onSuccess' will be called when the insertion/update was successful,
+`dataObj` is the Object to store. `onSuccess` will be called when the insertion/update was successful,
 and it will recieve the keyPath value (the id, so to say) of the inserted object as first and only
-argument. 'onError' will be called if the insertion/update failed and it will recieve the error event
+argument. `onError` will be called if the insertion/update failed and it will recieve the error event
 object as first and only argument.
 If the store already contains an object with the given keyPath id,
-it will be overwritten by 'dataObj'.
+it will be overwritten by `dataObj`.

 ___